A Kyrgyzstan Mountain Biking Tour

 Run by Expert Kyrgyzstan Guides

-At all times, you’ll be supported by a back-up vehicle that will carry your luggage and ample fresh water.
+You’ll also be supported by a back-up vehicle that will carry your luggage, spares, a medical kit and fresh water.

 Where will we be staying?

-We’ll be staying in a mix of places – from four star hotels in Bishkek, to wonderful, family-run yurt camps in the wilds of Kyrgyzstan.
+We’ll be staying in a mix of places – from five or four star hotels in Bishkek, to wonderful, family-run yurt camps in the wilds of Kyrgyzstan.
+You’ll also be wild camping for a few nights.
 You won’t always have access to hot showers, but the wilderness and views will more than make up for it.
+However, as this is a tailor-made itinerary, we can dial the luxury up or down, depending on your tastes.

 Who is Dave Cowell?